Are Mercenaries Really a Cheaper Way of War?

 “It seems to me that the Company's story is the very reverse of what [Prince] is proposing,” Keay said.
 “It makes the case for government intervention, not retraction.”

-In other words, Prince’s choice of the East India Company as a model might be a telling—but not for the reasons Prince believes.
+In other words, Prince’s choice of the East India Company as a model might be telling—but not for the reasons Prince believes.